intel-analytics/BigDL-2.x/docs/docs/Orca/orca-tf-quickstart.md

-## **Orca TensorFlow Quickstart**

 **In this guide we’ll show you how to organize your TensorFlow code into Orca in 3 steps**

-Organizing your code with Orca makes your code:
+Scaling your TensorFlow applications with Orca makes your code:

-* Keep all the flexibility
+* Well-organized and flexible
 * Easier to reproduce
-* Utilize distributed training without changing your model
+* Able to perform distributed training without changing your model

 ### **Step 0: Prepare environment**
-Download and install latest analytics whl by following instructions ([here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/#install-the-latest-nightly-build-wheels-for-pip)).
+Download and install latest analytics whl by following [instructions](../../#PythonUserGuide/install/#install-the-latest-nightly-build-wheels-for-pip).

 ```bash
 conda create -y -n analytics-zoo python==3.7.7